Russian frigate Admiral Essen: 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine the ship was involved in cruise missile strikes against Odesa.

 On 29 March 2022, two Kalibr cruise missiles launched from the ship destroyed the regional council building in Mykolaiv.

 According to an advisor to the Ukrainian President's Office, Oleksiy Arestovich, on 3 April 2022 the ship was allegedly seriously damaged by Ukrainian Armed Forces as a result of an attack using an initially unspecified weapon system, later reported as being a R-360 Neptune anti-ship cruise missile.
+According to Ukrainian accounts referring to this attack (without a date), the Neptune missile burst close to the ship.

 On 12 April 2022, Russian Defence Ministry released a video showing Admiral Essen allegedly destroying a Ukrainian Bayraktar TB2 unmanned aerial vehicle (UAV) off the coast of Crimea, using two missiles of the Shtil-1 surface-to-air missile system.
-No video of an impact or wreckage were provided.
+No video of an impact or wreckage was provided.

-Sometime between 1 and 3 October 2023, Admiral Essen was transferred - along with - to Novorossiysk, Krasnodar Krai.
+Sometime between 1 and 3 October 2023, Admiral Essen was transferred – along with – to Novorossiysk, Krasnodar Krai.

+On 22 January 2026, in Moscow, the Second Western District Military Court formally accused Andrii Shubin, then commander of the 406th Artillery Brigade of the Ukrainian Navy, of damaging the frigate Admiral Essen on 2 April 2022 with a missile, injuring one person.

+On 2 March 2026, Ukrainian drones struck Novorossiysk, damaging buildings and starting a fire at the Sheskharis oil terminal.
+Five Russian Navy vessels of the Black Sea Fleet were damaged, including the Admiral Essen, killing 3 sailors and wounding 16.
+The PK-10 decoy launchers were struck at midship.
+Also damaged were "TK-25 electronic warfare complex, the MR-90 "Orekh" target-illumination radars, and the Fregat-M2M surveillance radar".

+On 6 March 2026, Ukraine's General Staff confirmed that two vessels of Russia's Black Sea Fleet, the Admiral Essen and Admiral Makarov frigates, had been damaged.
+Ukrainian sources reported that the ship had been attacked again in May 2026 and for a third time in the year, in conjunction with a large-scale Ukrainian drone assault on Novorossiysk, in August.

+On 9 September 2026, Ukrainian drones struck the naval base at Novorossiysk, with fires being reported at the seaport's fuel oil terminal and naval base.
+The Admiral Essen was claimed to have been struck by a Neptune missile, starting a fire on the ship’s superstructure.
+Some reporting suggests that Admiral Essen remained operational though with limited ongoing repair options in the Black Sea.